 I have one ring I wear in the field and one pair of plain old solid metal studs for my ear holes.
 That’s all I wear.
 I don’t recommend wearing things personally, I find them uncomfortable, and sometimes they catch or pull.
 But again, this is a personal preference.
 I know lots of people who wear things in the field.
 I would say though don’t wear anything that you’re going to be upset about losing.
 Chains break, rings slip, earrings fall out.
 You will lose things, so don’t take anything that you’re going to miss.

-This is the one piece of PPE that I highly recommend everyone getting.
+This is the one piece of PPE that I highly recommend everyone in CRM getting.
 Safety glasses are worth spending a bit more on so you can have a clear pair and a Sunglasses set.
 You want them to wrap around the side of your face, and you want to take care of them so they don’t get too scratched up.
 Why?
 Because no one wants a stick in the eye, briars across the eyes, dirt in the eyes, etc. These things will happen and they will ruin your day and possibly your vision.
 Just prevent it and buy yourself a pair.
 Most companies now require them anyway, so beat them to the punch, or you’ll get stuck with those crappy uncomfortable ones.
 I have a snazzy carrying case for mine and buy them on amazon in twos.
 They’re cheep, $10 a pair, and I always have them on.

 - Socks – Spend the money and get good wool hiking socks.
 Consider a thinner pair to wear inside (double socking) to prevent blisters and rubbing.
 Take care of your feet!